 Second, we explore whether school attrition at follow up biases our results.
-To do so, we estimate bounds on the coefficients in (6) using the procedure proposed by Lee (2009).15 The results are presented in column (2) of Table 6, and again, the conclusions remain unchanged.
+To do so, we estimate bounds on the coefficients in (10) using the procedure proposed by Lee (2009).
+The results are presented in column (2) of Table 6, and again, the conclusions remain unchanged.

 Finally, we examine whether pupil attrition (or increases) drive the results by including the percentage change in enrollment in the treatment cohort and treatment grade as explanatory variables.
 The results are reported in column (4) and (5).
-Including the enrollment variables, which are themselves significant and positively related to test scores, indeed changes the results.
-While the qualitative results remain the same, the treatment dummy and its interaction with government implementation are no longer significant.
+Including the enrollment variables, which are themselves significant and positively related to test scores, does not change the results.
+The effect of an additional contract teacher in the government treatment arm is still zero and insignificant, while the effect in the NGO treatment arm is 0.17, though the latter is just shy of significant when controlling for percentage changes in cohort size.